 Public transit has been green before "green" was a buzzword.

-- Public transportation use in the U.S saves 4.2 billion gallons of gasoline annually.
+- Public transportation use in the U.S saves 4.2 billion gallons of gasoline each year.

 - In 2011, public transit use saved 865 million hours in travel time and 450 million gallons of fuel in 498 urban areas.